Skoda Octavia review - MPG, CO2 and Running Costs

 Impressive economy is one of the Octavia diesel's strengths

-None of the engines in the Skoda Octavia range are particularly thirsty, but the 1.6 TDI diesel is the most efficient, although the Skoda Octavia's 2.0 TDI diesel also returns good economy figures.
-They're not quite as good as the once were under the latest WLTP test procedure.
-That won't have any negative effect on everyday fuel economy, it just means you're more likely to achive the claimed MPG in everyday driving.
+None of the engines in the Skoda Octavia range are particularly thirsty, although the 1.6 TDI diesel is the most efficient, and the Octavia's 2.0 TDI diesel also returns good economy figures.
+They're not quite as good as they once were under the latest WLTP test procedure, but that won't have any negative effect on everyday fuel economy, it just means you're more likely to achieve the claimed MPG figure in everyday driving.

-New WLTP economy figures for the 1.6 TDI come in at up to 58.9mpg and emissions of 107g/km.
-This figures deteriorate if you add the DSG gearbox or move up a trim level, with the extra weight and larger wheel combinations having a negative impact on fuel economy.
+New WLTP economy testing results for the 1.6 TDI come in at up to 57.7mpg and emissions of 128g/km.
+These figures deteriorate if you add the DSG gearbox or move up a trim level, with the extra weight and larger wheel combinations having a negative impact on fuel economy.

 The sporty Skoda Octavia vRS is also available with a diesel engine, which is far from a gas-guzzler, and like the rest of the 2.0 TDI diesels, only comes with a DSG auto gearbox.
-It does 50.4mpg and emits 119g/km of CO2 (those figures are 45.6mpg and 137g/k for the vRS 4x4).
-Even the petrol version of the Skoda Octavia vRS is impressive with 39.2mpg and CO2 emissions of 154g/km (38.2mpg and 142g/km for the DSG-equipped version).
+With standard four-wheel-drive, it manages 47.9mpg and emits 156g/km of CO2.
+Even the petrol version of the Skoda Octavia vRS is impressive with 37.7mpg and CO2 emissions of 169g/km (36.7mpg and 174g/km for the estate version).

 More reviews for Octavia Hatchback